-Туре Anticipated LUMA Energy Operating Conditions Viewpoint Type 5 events represent normal operations and are managed by the System Operations Dispatch Organization which is staffed 24/7/365.
-For small outages, system Operations will dispatch designated trouble resource repair the outage.
-If upon arrival it is determined that additional resources are needed, a supervisor is assumed will secure additional line crews from the Field Operations organization.
-Type 5 - Normal Operations Event Characteristics System activity is normal Incidents are contained within the first operational period and last for less than 12 hours after resources arriv on scene Typically, <1 % (14,000) customer interruptions at peak Typically, <2,500 Outage Events at peak Normal daily internal crew assignments Response Organization Incident Command Structure is not activated Emergency Operations Centers are not activated Resource Activation Outage response is coordinated with local on-call personnel Communication/ Coordination No written IAP is required
+Туре Anticipated LUMA Energy Operating Conditions Type 5 - Normal Operations Viewpoint Type 5 events represent normal operations and are managed by the System Operations Dispatch Organ which is staffed 24/7/365.
+For small outages, system Operations will dispatch designated trouble resourcepair the outage.
+If upon arrival it is determined that additional resources are needed, a supervisor is as and will secure additional line crews from the Field Operations organization.
+Event Characteristics System activity is normal Incidents are contained within the first operational period and last for less than 12 hours after resources arriv on scene Typically, &lt;1 % (14,000) customer interruptions at peak Typically, &lt;2,500 Outage Events at peak Normal daily internal crew assignments Response Organization Incident Command Structure is not activated Emergency Operations Centers are not activated Resource Activation Outage response is coordinated with local on-call personnel Communication/ Coordination No written IAP is required